optimagic-dev/optimagic/docs/source/explanations/optimization/tests_for_supported_optimizers.rst

   ellipsoid function, as a pandas object.
 * rotated_hyper_ellipsoid_criterion_and_gradient

 These criterion functions are specified in the ``examples`` directory.
-See docstrings for all relevant details relating to each implementation.
+For an overview of all constraints supported in estimagic, please see `this how-to guide`_.

+.. _this how-to guide: ../../how_to_guides/optimization/how_to_specify_constraints.rst

-For testing the external interface, we write several test functions, each considers the case of one constraint.
-Given the constraint, the test function considers all possible combinations of - algorithm, to maximize or to minimize, criterion function implementation, gradient function implementation for that criterion (if provided), and whether ``criterion_and_derivative`` has been provided or not.
+We write several test functions, each corresponding to the case of one constraint.
+Given the constraint, the test function considers all possible combinations of - algorithm, to maximize or to minimize, criterion function implementation, gradient implementation for that criterion (if provided), and whether ``criterion_and_derivative`` has been provided or not.

 Below we show the calculations behind the true values, for each testcase (one criterion and one constraint).
-The test functions compare these values with the solutions returned by the algorithms, for each corresponding testcase.

 ********************************************************************
-Trid: Solutions for three dimension-case
+Trid: Solutions for three-dimension case
 ********************************************************************
   :math:`f({x}) = (x_1-1)^2 + (x_2-1)^2 + (x_3-1)^2 - x_2 x_1 - x_3 x_2`